kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## From Model to Decision

-Predictions inform choices.
+Predictions inform choices
-Choices trigger actions.
+Choices trigger actions
 Actions create outcomes

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.